dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ---
-title: Secondary DNS
+title: Add a secondary DNS server to DNSimple
 excerpt: This page provides information about secondary DNS configuration with DNSimple.
 categories:
 - Secondary DNS
 ---

-# Secondary DNS
+# Add a secondary DNS server to DNSimple

 ### Table of Contents {#toc}